Looking for a DIY shoe rack to try out? It can help you stay organized! Getting organized is key to a relaxed and less chaotic life.

 I purchased 2 plywood boards, and one large pine wood board that is longer then my desired 45 inches.

-The first step is cutting all boards down to size.
+The second step is cutting all boards down to size.

 I now have all of the boards I need for the project.